Eight Steps to Reduce Autism Risk

 Reduce exposure to air pollution

-In 2015, a study on air pollution exposure during pregnancy showed a significant increased risk of ASD in women exposed to particulate matter pollution measuring less than 2.5µm in diameter.
-Exposure during the third trimester of pregnancy was found to carry the highest risk.
-This fine particle pollution is produced primarily by motor vehicles and industrial processes and is usually responsible for the hazy appearance of the air during high pollution times.
-You can reduce your exposure to this type of pollution in a number of ways.
+In 2015, a study on air pollution exposure during pregnancy showed a significant increased risk of ASD in women exposed to small particle air pollution (particles less than 2.5µm in diameter).
+Exposure during the third trimester of pregnancy carried the highest risk.
+This type of pollution mostly comes from vehicles and industrial off-gassing and is usually responsible for the hazy appearance of the air during high pollution times.
+You can reduce your exposure to this type of pollution by:

-Use the air recirculation setting in heavy traffic (air out periodically to avoid buildup of CO2)
+Using the air re-circulation setting in heavy traffic

-Keep an eye on the air quality index in your area and stay indoors during high pollution times
+Keeping an eye on your area’s air quality index and staying inside during high pollution times

-Keep your vehicle and home air filters clean and replace them on schedule
+Keeping your vehicle and home air filters clean and replacing them on schedule

 You can learn more on the EPA website devoted to air quality.